 One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

-If you eat a pre-race breakfast that doesn’t digest or sit well, or that’s too big, you’ll feel bloated, nauseous, heavy, crampy, and will be running to the bathroom rather than down the course.
+If your race day breakfast doesn’t digest or sit well or that’s too big, you’ll feel bloated, nauseous, heavy, crampy, and running to the bathroom rather than down the course.

 So, how do you strike the right balance with your pre-race breakfast?
-What should you eat before a race to run fast and feel strong?
 Although every runner will have slightly different taste preferences, dietary needs, and food sensitivities, this article will give you some great ideas for ultimate pre-race breakfasts to fuel your next PR.

 What Should I Eat for Breakfast Before a Race?

-Truthfully, they only rules when it comes to what you should or shouldn’t eat before a race is that you should eat what appeals to you, digests well for you personally, and leaves you feeling energized and sharp, and you shouldn’t eat anything that bothers your stomach and leaves you feeling gross or “meh” at best.
+Truthfully, the only rule is that you should eat what appeals to you, digests well for you, and leaves you feeling energized and sharp.
+You shouldn’t eat anything that bothers your stomach and leaves you feeling uncomfortable.

-It often takes runners a few tries after some experimentation to discover what pre-race breakfast works best for them that reliably digests well, provides satiety without feeling heavy or bloated, and enables sustained and consistent energy while running.
+It often takes runners a few tries to discover what pre-race breakfast works best for them that reliably digests well, provides satiety without feeling heavy or bloated, and enables sustained and consistent energy from the race start to finish.

-Sometimes, foods that might work well during training cause GI issues on race day.
+Sometimes, even foods that might work well during training cause GI issues on race day.

-Maybe it’s the more vigorous effort of racing, the nerves on race day, or just some unidentifiable variable, but if you find you have a more sensitive digestive tract every time race day morning rolls around, you’re certainly not alone.
+Maybe it’s the more vigorous effort of racing, the nerves on race day, or just some unidentifiable variable.
+Still, if you find you have a more sensitive digestive tract every time race day morning rolls around, you’re certainly not alone.

-If you do struggle with an upset stomach race day mornings, opt for very easily digestible foods.
+If you struggle with an upset stomach race day mornings, opt for very easily digestible foods.

-Simple carbohydrates like plain rice cakes, bananas, white bread, an English muffin, low-fiber breakfast cereal like Rice Krispies or rice or corn Chex or flakes, a plain bagel, or applesauce can be good options.
+Simple carbohydrates like plain rice cakes, bananas, white bread, an English muffin, low-fiber breakfast cereals like Rice Krispies, rice or corn Chex or flakes, a plain bagel, or applesauce can be good options.

-These foods are low in fiber, fat, and protein, so they digest more quickly and empty from the stomach faster.
-They are low in FODMAPs and fiber so they produce little gas if you don’t have sensitivities to the ingredients in them.
+These foods are low in fiber, fat, and protein, so they digest more quickly and empty the stomach faster.
+They are also low in FODMAPs and fiber, so they produce little gas if you don’t have sensitivities to the ingredients in them.

 What Is the Best Pre-Race Breakfast for Runners?

-With that said, if you need some advice regarding foods that often make the best pre-race breakfasts, here are a few important factors to consider when thinking about what to eat before a race:
+With that said, if you need some advice regarding foods that often make the best pre-race breakfast ideas, here are a few important factors to consider when thinking about what to eat before a race:

 #1: Race Distance